setzler/academic-kickstart/content/schedules/PSU-Trade-Dev/index.md

 ## Information for Seminar Speakers

-**Seminar:** The Trade & Development Seminar meets at 3:00 - 4:15 PM on Monday afternoons.
-Location TBD.
+**Seminar:** The Trade & Development Seminar meets at 3:00 - 4:15 PM on Monday afternoons in Kern 102.

 **Visitor Information:** The visitor's office and all one-on-one meetings are located in the Kern Graduate Building.
 For coffee, there is a Panera located in the lobby of Kern.
 For parking, the Nittany Parking Deck is next to Kern; take a ticket when entering the garage and pay later at the credit card machine.
 - [Kern on Google Maps.](https://goo.gl/maps/VfyKj3HAWvj7LMvt6)